timmi4sa/UmbracoDocs/Tutorials/Starter-kit/Lessons/3-Add-Open-Graph/step-4.md

     ```html
     <meta property="og:image" content="@ogImage.Url(mode: UrlMode.Absolute)" />
     ```
+13. Name the partial view "OpenGraph" in the top-most text field,

-13. Your partial view is now complete and should only render on pages that are using the Open Graph composition.
+14. Your partial view is now complete and should only render on pages that are using the Open Graph composition.

 The final view should look like this: